AndreaFalanti/popnas/README.md

 ```
 python -m src.scripts.regressor_testing -p {absolute_path_to_logs}\{target_folder(date)}
 ```
-It's a bit hacky but unfortunately i didn't find an alternative way to solve the issue.

 ## Changelog from original version
 - Fix cell structure to be an actual DAG, before only flat cells were generated (it was not possible to use other blocks output as input of another block).
 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
 - Equivalent blocks are now excluded from the search space, like in PNAS.
 - Equivalent models (cell with equivalent structure) are now pruned from search, improving pareto front quality.
   Equivalent models could be present multiple times in pareto front before this change, this should improve a bit the diversity of the models trained.
-- Implement saving of best model, so that can be easily trained after POPNAS run for further experiments.
-A script is provided to train the best model.
+- Implement saving of best model, so that can be easily trained after POPNAS run for further experiments A script is provided to train the best model.
 - Add the input columns to regressor, as now inputs really are from different cells/blocks, unlike original implementation.
   Therefore, input values have a great influence on actual training time and must be used by regressor for accurate estimations.
 - Fix regressor features bug: dynamic reindexing was nullified by an int cast.
+- CatBoost can now be used as time regressor, instead of aMLLibrary supported regressors.
 - Add plotter module, to analyze csv data saved and automatically producing relevant plots and metrics while running the algorithm.
 - Migrate code to Tensorflow 2.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.
-New training method supports ImageGenerators and allows to use weight regularization if --wn parameter is provided.
+  New training method supports ImageGenerators and allows using weight regularization if --wn parameter is provided.
 - LSTM controller has been refactored to use Keras API, instead of using a custom tape gradient method.
-This make the whole procedure easier to interpret and also more flexible to further changes and additions
+  This make the whole procedure easier to interpret and also more flexible to further changes and additions.
 - Encoder has been totally changed as it was a total mess, causing also a lot of confusion inside the other modules.
   Now the state space stores each cell specification as a list of tuples, where the tuples are the blocks (input1, op1, input2, op2).
   The encoder class instead provides methods to encode/decode the inputs and operators values, with the possibility of adding multiple encoders at runtime and using them easily when needed.
 The default encoders are now categorical, so 1-indexed integers, instead of the 0-indexed used before.
 - Improve immensely virtual environment creation, by using Poetry tool to easily install all dependencies.
 - Improve logging (see log_service.py), using standard python log to print on both console and file.
-Before text logs were printed only on console.
+Before, text logs were printed only on console.
 - Add --cpu option to easily choose between running on cpu or gpu.
 - Add --pnas option to run without regressor, making the procedure similar to original PNAS algorithm.
 - Add --abc and -f options, to make cell structure more configurable and flexible.
 - Tweak both controller and child CNN training hyperparameters, to make them more similar to PNAS paper.
 - Print losses on both console and file during CNN and controller training, to make easier the analysis of the training procedure while the algorithm is running.
 - Fix training batch processing not working as expected, last batch of training of each epoch could have contained duplicate images due to how repeat was wrongly used before batching.
 - Add another optimizer to LSTM controller, to use two different learning rates (one for B=1, the other for any other B value) like specified in PNAS paper.
 - Fix tqdm bars of CNN training and add tqdm bars to LSTM training and model predictions procedure for better progress visualization.
 - Add new avg_training_time.csv to automatically extrapolate the average CNN training time for each considered block size.
 - Format code with pep8 and flake, to follow standard python conventions.
 - General code fixes and improvements, especially improve readability of various code parts for better future maintainability.
   Many blob functions have been finely subdivided in multiple subfunctions and properly commented.

 ## TODO
-- Refactor parts of the code to better use the Tensorflow 2 API (i performed a lazy migration in some parts).
 - Improve and tweak best model training script.
 - Improve plots generated.
 - Investigate the "Model failed to serialize as JSON.
 Ignoring... " warning triggered by tensorboard call.
   It seems to not alter the program flow, but it's worth a check.
+- Logic for handling -h parameter was faulty from the start.
+Since this functionality has never been used, it's possible to deprecate it or otherwise it should be completed.
+- Restore procedure logic must be revisited and fixed, it was probably not working properly from the start.